ripienaar/free-for-dev/README.md

    * http://graphstory.com/ - GraphStory offers Neo4j (a Graph Database) as a service
    * http://www.elephantsql.com/ - PostgreSQL as a service (20mb free)
    * http://www.graphenedb.com/ - Neo4j as a service (up to 1,000 nodes and 10,000 relations free)
-   * http://www.mongolab.com/ - MongoDB as a service (up to 500 MB free)

 ## STUN, WebRTC, Web Socket Servers and other Routers